Updated: Apr 14

 However, sometimes we don’t let our stuff change with us.
 For a multitude of reasons, our stuff gets stuck in our homes along with an old identity that we are unable to let go.
 We hang on to clothes we haven’t been able to fit in for 20 years.
 We have books on our shelves that we loved as dewy-eyed college students exploring intellectual ideas for the first time.
 We have closets full of hobbies we never take time for.
 We hang on to cooking utensils and cookbooks that no longer give us enjoyment.
 In these cases, our stuff holds the energy of who we were but no longer are.

-When we keep this old stuff in our lives, it creates an anchor point that energetically holds you back from change.
+When you keep old stuff in your life, it creates an anchor point that energetically holds you back from change.
 It is hard for your identity to evolve into something new when the old is staring you in the face every day.
 If you want to grow into someone different, you are going to have to think about how your stuff influences your identity.

 So let’s think about your stuff and how it might be keeping you stuck.
 You can divide your old stuff into three basic groups.
 The stuff that represents “Who I Was,” the stuff that represents “Who I Am”, and the stuff that shows “Who I Want To Be.”
 Right now, take a physical or mental walk through your living space.
 Sort the stuff you see into one of these three groups.
 Some things might fall into more than one category, and that's OK.
 Just get an idea of what you have and where the majority of your stuff falls.